learning-zone/react-basics/README.md

 ## Q. ***What is React.cloneElement?***

-The `React.cloneElement()` function returns a copy of a specified element.
+The **React.cloneElement()** function returns a copy of a specified element.
 Additional props and children can be passed on in the function.
 This function is used when a parent component wants to add or modify the prop(s) of its children.

 ```js
 React.cloneElement(element, [props], [...children])
 ```

 The react.cloneElement() method accepts three arguments.

 * element: Element we want to clone.
 * props: props we need to pass to the cloned element.
 * children: we can also pass children to the cloned element (passing new children replaces the old children).

-Example
+**Example:**

 ```js
 import React from 'react'